top of page

 ----------------------------------------

 My work is held by The Albuquerque Museum of Art and History, The New Mexico Museum of Art, The Capitol building in Santa Fe, The City of Albuquerque, and many private collectors.
-I continue to exhibit in Albuquerque and regularly participate in national juried exhibitions with noted curators or a distinguished juror.

 bottom of page